bmcveigh/bmcveigh.github.io/_posts/2019-11-25-getting-elements-using-css-selector.markdown

 ---
-type: tutorial
+layout: tutorial
 title: Getting elements using a CSS selector (not jQuery)
-category: tutorials javascript
+categories: tutorials javascript
 description: Learn how to get a DOM element via a CSS selector without using jQuery.
 difficulty: Beginner
 date:   2019-11-25 17:53:00 -0500